Documents required with each application for a licence under selective licensing:

 Emergency Escape Lighting

 10.The licence holder shall ensure that any emergency escape lighting in the house is inspected, tested and serviced by a competent person in accordance with BS 5266-1:2011 (or any British Standard which subsequently replaces this).
 Copies of testing certificates shall be provided to the Council within 7 days of the Council’s demand.

 Furniture and Furnishings (Fire Safety)

 11.The licence holder shall ensure that the furniture made available by them at the house is kept in a safe condition at all times.* 12.The licence holder shall supply a declaration as to the safety of the furniture made available by him at the house within 7 days of the Council’s demand.*

 13.The licence holder shall ensure that a carbon monoxide alarm is installed in any room in the house which is used wholly or partly as living accommodation and contains a solid fuel burning combustion appliance.
 Any such alarm must be kept in proper working order.
 For the purposes of this paragraph, a bathroom, lavatory, hall or landing are all treated as being a room used as living accommodation.*

 14.The licence holder shall supply a declaration as to the condition and position of any carbon monoxide alarms in the property within 7 days of the Council’s demand.*

 B. Property Management

-a) The property is kept in a good state of repair and free from significant hazards that could affect the health and safety of tenants, occupiers and visitors to the property (as required by part 1 of the Housing Act 2004)
+a) The property is kept in a good state of repair and free from significant hazards that could affect the health and safety of tenants, occupiers and visitors to the property (part 1 of the Housing Act 2004)

 b) The exterior of the property is maintained in a reasonable decorative order, and in a good state of repair.